 From the key documents we reviewed, it was evident that the practice was seeking to continuously improve the service provided to patients.
-We were provided with copies of relevant audits that had recently been completed, such as cross infection, clinical notes, X-rays and clinical waste.
+We were provided with copies of relevant audits that had recently been completed, such as cross infection and X-rays.
 Where required, an action plan had been developed and maintained.